 You’ll take several weeks (or months) before finding the right talent that fits correctly within your team.
 Is it worth the risk of waiting several months to get things done?

 Have you ever managed a team of developers?
 If you haven’t, be aware of what you are getting into.
-There are 12 Archetypes of Developers, each with its own specific characteristics.
+There are 10 Different Types of Developers, each with their own specific characteristics.
 Creating and keeping a balanced dev team is a very challenging art due to these 2 characteristics of developers: (i) generally speaking, they are not the most skilled communicators; (ii) they tend to be fiercely competitive, especially when it comes to tests of intellect.

 If Not an Experienced Recruiter, You Might Need to Fire your Employees/Co-Founder